Gdel-J/PWA-textEditor-Chall19/README.md

 This  application: J.A.T.E is a Progressive Web Application (PWA),  text editor, that runs in the browser,online or offline the user can create notes the user can retrieve them for later use.
 The integrated service worker and Cache API's ensure that the application will remain fully functional even without and active internet connection.

-The application is a web text editor where the user can create notes or code snippets with or without an internet connection and where the user can reliably retrieve them for later use.
-The integrated service worker and Cache API's ensure that the application will remain fully functional even without and active internet connection.
-This application allows the user to access visited pages even if the application is offline.

 ## Table of Contents